 Although there is no special insurance for extended road trips, you should still ensure you have the best coverage for your journey.

-Start by finding out how much liability coverage you have.
+Start by finding out how much liability coverage you have, should a common travel accident occur.

 If you only carry the minimum liability insurance, then you may be underinsured.
 This insurance can quickly run out if you are at fault for a severe auto accident.